-Tooth abrasivity and tissue loss using surface profilometry to measure Relative Enamel Abrasivity (REA) and Relative Dentine Abrasivity (RDA) supporting oral care product development and marketing claims of various dentifrices
+Tooth abrasivity and tissue loss laboratory in vitro studies using surface profilometry to measure Relative Enamel Abrasivity (REA) and Relative Dentine Abrasivity (RDA) supporting oral care product development and marketing claims of various dentifrices

 Tooth abrasivity and tissue loss studies are important in determining the potential damage caused to enamel and dentine from toothpastes, tooth powders and even toothbrushes.
 Oral care consumer and market trends towards specialised stain removal and tooth whitening products has driven a growth in interest in this type of testing and the insight that can be gained from these studies supports product development (e.g. formulation development) or marketing claims.